-County will support competitive RAD projects through HOME funding RFP cycle.
-Marianna Terrace has been awarded \$500,000 in HOME funds and Bennett Point has been awarded \$500,000 in county general funds.
+County will support competitive RAD projects through its HOME funding RFP cycle.
+Most recently, HOME funds have been awarded for the following projects: \$400,000 for single-family homes in Lockland and Springfield Township; \$300,000 for single-family homes in Lincoln Heights; \$500,000 for Pedretti Place apartments in Delhi Township; and \$100,000 for Victory Vistas PSH apartments in Cincinnati.
 The County will continue to award funds using Requests for Proposals and Community Development Advisory Committee recommendations to County Administration.